Kendall Jenner does it … but should you?

 He added that the restrictive material of bras prevents tissue from growing and may actually encourage breasts to sag.

 Rouillon did caution women who have worn bras for decades not to throw out their undergarments.
 He said they would not benefit from taking off their bras at this juncture.

 Otherwise, there isn’t any substantial research either way on bras and breast health.

 The American Cancer Society states there is no scientific evidence to show that wearing a bra increases or decreases the risk of breast cancer.

-In 1999, there was a study in Australia on breast pain and breast movement involving women who wore fashion bras, sports bras, crop tops, and no bras.
+In 1999, there was a in Australia on breast pain and breast movement involving women who wore fashion bras, sports bras, crop tops, and no bras.